rmango/ros_flask/APIDOC.md

 **Error Handling:**
 - TODO

-## Get the camera image
+## Update the selected image coordinates
-**Request Format:** /img
+**Request Format:** /coords

 **Request Type:**  POST

-**Returned Data Format**: Plain Text in the format of a jpg.
-Can set the src of an HTML img element to this text directly.
+**Returned Data Format**: Plain text

-**Description:** Returns the plate image. [not yet implemented: dependent on start message letting you know if camera is in correct position]
+**Description:** Receives the image coordinates from the UI, then sends them off as a ROS message to the robot.
+For the POST request, coordinates are sent in request body as key value pairs

-**Example Request:** /img
+**Example Request:** /coords

 **Example Response:**

 ```
-data:image/jpg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAYEBQYFBAYGBQYHBwYIChAKCgkJChQODwwQFxQYGBcUFhYaHSUfGhs ...
+coordinates updated successfuly
 ```

 **Error Handling:**